-To examine the subsequent dialogue and developments on EER, the research underpinning Report 17 has been ongoing between 2017 and 2020, which has resulted in a series of working papers, discussion papers and think pieces (see Appendix 2 for a timeline of research publications under Project ReportingNZ).
+To examine the subsequent dialogue and developments on EER, the research underpinning Report 17 has been ongoing between 2017 and 2020, which has resulted in a series of working papers, discussion papers and think pieces (see Appendix 1 for a timeline of research publications under Project ReportingNZ).

-Within this report, the research undertaken by the Institute has been corroborated and broken into five overarching topics: 1) attitudes of users and preparers of EER information and TCFD disclosures, 2) the reporting framework (reporting requirements, accessibility and content), 3) voluntary reporting, 4) content of annual reports (split into five special topics: climate-related information, gender diversity, health and safety, political donations and intangible assets), and 5) assurance.
+Within this report, the research undertaken by the Institute has been corroborated and broken into five overarching topics:

+- 1) Attitudes of users and preparers of EER information and TCFD disclosures;

+- 2) Mandatory reporting framework (reporting requirements, accessibility and content);

+- 3) Voluntary reporting;

+- 4) Content of annual reports:

+- climate-related information,

+- gender diversity,

+- health and safety,

+- political donations

+- intangible assets and

+- 5) Assurance.

 These research topics were designed to assess what is and is not working in the current reporting landscape.
 Together, the results provide an analysis of the attitudes of users and preparers towards reporting, an analysis of current disclosures in annual reports, an outline of what report disclosures/data may become more important in the future, and an overview of the existing reporting framework for five types of entities.
 An overview of each piece of research, the data sets used and the specific research findings is provided in each sub-section.

 Note: The results found in this section only include high-level observations and data.
 Methodologies of data-gathering and analysis have also been deliberately left out of the Section.
-Each area is explored in much greater detail in the research documents listed in Table 3 below and in Appendix 2 (where the research publications and other Project ReportingNZ are listed in chronological order).
+Each area is explored in much greater detail in the research documents listed in Appendix 1 (where the research publications and other Project ReportingNZ are listed in chronological order).